 5. Those whom you don’t need to ask for help

+The best advice for someone going through a divorce usually comes from people who genuinely want to be with you every step of the way.
 Those who didn’t force me to ask for help gave saner advice.
 Some might feel their help is being taken for granted.
 Some find it too stressful to offer help.

 Sometimes, you can’t do without their help.
 Be patient, don’t lose heart, temper or sanity.
-And take their advice with caution.
+And take their divorce advice with caution.

 6. Delinking advice and support

-7. One right thing
+7. No right way

+Some personal advice on getting a divorce?
 There is no single right way or right thing to do.
 The ones who gave me the leeway to hear them out and choose what I felt was the better course of action gave good advice.
 Naturally, I made mistakes and they allowed me to do so.